llinkz/directTDoA/README.md

-# directTDoA v4.20
+# directTDoA v5.00

-This piece of software is JUST a GUI written for Python 2.7 designed to compute TDoA maps with GPS enabled KiwiSDR servers around the world using GNU Octave & the EXCELLENT work of Christoph Mayer @ https://github.com/hcab14/TDoA + his forked "kiwiclient" python stuff, original code by Dmitry Janushkevich @ https://github.com/dev-zzo/kiwiclient
+This software is JUST a python 2/3 GUI designed to compute TDoA runs on shortwave radio transmissions and print results on maps, using remote (GPS enabled) KiwiSDR receivers around the World.

-Thanks to Pierre Ynard (linkfanel) for the listing of available KiwiSDR nodes used as source for the TDoA map update process (http://rx.linkfanel.net)

-Thanks to Marco Cogoni (IS0KYB) for allowing me the use of his SNR measurements of the KiwiSDR network (http://sibamanna.duckdns.org/sdr_map.html)
+`TDoA = Time Difference of Arrival .. (in this case: the Arrival of shortwave radio transmissions)`

-## INSTALL AND RUN (on LINUX) Thanks Daniel E. for the install procedure
+## INSTALL AND RUN (on LINUX)

-Install python 2.7
+Install python (version 2 or 3)

 Install python-pip (search for the right package for your distro)